danaesav/ir-project/README.md

 This project implements a framework for combining traditional retrieval methods (BM25) with dense neural methods (BERT) using PyTerrier and Hugging Face, and evaluates different fusion techniques.

+## Hardware Requirement
+The experiment indexes the datasets into RAM, therefore it is recommended to have a pc with at least 32GB RAM.

+## Software Requirement
+The experiments are run in a Linux environment.
+The recommended Python version is 3.12 if using virtual environments, dependencies are described in `requirements.txt`, including specific versions required.

 ## Setup

 1. Activate conda environment or create a python3 virtual env then activate it.